Self-Correcting Quantum Computers: Conditions for self-correcting quantum memories

 \subsection{Stabilizer code models}

 Given a stabilizer code, we may consider a Hamiltonian model of the form

 where $t_i>0$ are coupling constants and $\sset{s_i\prima}$ is a possibly overcomplete set of $r$ generators of the stabilizer $\mathcal S$.
-The elements of the algebra of encoded Pauli operators generated by $\bar X_1, \bar Z_1, \dots, \bar X_k, \bar Z_k$ commute with $H$, showing that each energy level is at least $2^k$-fold degenerate.
+The encoded Pauli operators $\bar X_1, \bar Z_1, \dots, \bar X_k, \bar Z_k$ commute with $H$, showing that each energy level is at least $2^k$-fold degenerate.
 For a particular choice of the encoded operators, one may split the Hilbert space

 in such a way that $\HilbEncoded$ represents the encoded degrees of freedom and $\HilbExcitations$ characterizes excitations.
 Let us emphasize that the above division is not yet the one we considered in section \ref{sec:general}.
 Indeed, the subsystem $\HilbEncoded$ is defined by the bare observables, and it is not protected.
 In particular, we may choose a basis $\ket{\vect b}$ in $\HilbExcitations$ with the elements labeled by $\vect b\in \Z_2^g$ so that setting $\ket{\psi, \vect b}:=\ket\psi \otimes \ket{\vect b}$ for any $\ket\psi \in \HilbEncoded$ we have